-Kyle Walters enters his fourth season overseeing the football operations of the Winnipeg Blue Bombers.
-He officially became the General Manager on November 26, 2013, the 2017 season marking his seventh year with the organization.
+Kyle Walters enters his fifth season overseeing the football operations of the Winnipeg Blue Bombers.
+He officially became the General Manager on November 26, 2013, the 2018 season marking his eigth year with the organization.
 Walters’ extensive background in both the Canadian Football League and at the CIS level made him a perfect fit in becoming the 17th General Manager in franchise history.

 Walters continues to be very active in showing his ability to make whatever changes are necessary to improve the on-field product.
-He was the most active GM during 2016 Free Agency, making it the busiest free agency period the organization had seen in years.
-Walters acquired impactful players such as Weston Dressler, Andrew Harris, Ryan Smith and Justin Medlock over the 2016 off-season.
+Ahead of the 2018 season, Walters extended the contracts of receiver Weston Dressler, CFL All-Star tackle Stanley Bryant and the team’s Most Outstanding Special Teams Player in 2016 and 2017, kicker Justin Medlock.
+Walters also signed three-time CFL All-Star receiver Adarius Bowman to a one-year contract.
 He is constantly active in his pursuit of Canadian free agents, courting and signing one of the league’s top defensive linemen in 2015, Jamaal Westerman.
 He also oversees the CFL Draft process for the organization, which has produced two starting offensive lineman in the past two seasons – guard Sukh Chungh and centre Matthias Goossen, as well as CFL All-Star safety Taylor Loffler.

 In Walters’ first season as General Manager, Walters immediately began his overhaul of the roster, focusing mainly on improving the Canadian talent while being active in free agency, and continuing to add pieces throughout the season that he and his staff felt would improve the football team.
 He managed the club to a 7-11 mark.

 Walters made the move from the sidelines to the management chair as he began his tenure as Assistant General Manager and Director of Canadian Scouting with the Blue Bombers in 2013.